igormiktor/arduino-EventManager/README.rst

 **EventManager** was designed to be interrupt safe, so that you can queue events both from within interrupt handlers and also from normal functions without having to worry about queue corruption.
-However, this safety comes at a price of slightly slower ``queueEvent()`` and ``processEvent()`` functions and the need to globally disable interrupts while certain small snippets of code are executing.
+However, this safety comes at the price of slightly slower ``queueEvent()`` and ``processEvent()`` functions and the need to globally disable interrupts while certain small snippets of code are executing.
 If you are not queuing events from interrupt handlers, you can